zhencang/reverse-engineering-reference-manual/contents/tools/GDB_Tips.md

 ---
 #### *<p align='center'> User Inputs </p>*
 ---
-* How to pass user inputs to debugged program as arguments or/and as stdin
+* How to pass user inputs to debugged program as arguments or/and as stdin:
   * After starting GDB...
       ```gdb
       (gdb) run argument1 argument2 < file